jose-a-sa/fcup-thesis/README.md

 - **arg1:** _title of the thesis for the front page_ (default: 15mm, minimum: 8mm)

-Allows to change the width of the spine of the book cover
+Allows to change the width of the spine of the booklet cover

 #### `\fronttitle{arg1}` and `\spinetitle{arg1}`

-- **arg1:**  _title of the thesis for the front page/book spine_
+- **arg1:**  _title of the thesis for the front page/booklet spine_

 This allows to change the titles used in the document